Skip to main content

 A boolean indicating whether Komga should create new users when a login via OAuth2/OIDC succeeds, but there is no existing user with that email.

-Such users will be created with a random password, which the user can subsequently change from the Account Settings page later on, for example to be able to connect using OPDS or Tachiyomi.
+Such users will be created with a random password, which the user can subsequently change from the Account Settings page later on, for example to be able to connect using OPDS or Mihon.

 It is recommended to enable this only with OAuth2 providers you control